 A Mix of Old and New

 Visitors are able to walk all around the sculpture, which stands 1,375 feet above sea level.
 The Coldstones Cut sculpture is a mix of both old and new, as it combines ancient stone blocks with a contemporary streetscape.
-The streetscape is complemented by winding paths, and there are platforms which allow the visitor to appreciate different views from the sculpture.
+The streetscape is complemented by winding paths, and there are platforms that allow the visitor to appreciate different views from the sculpture.

 Parking is available near the sculpture, which is close to both Skipton and Pateley Bridge.
-Visitors are advised to wear appropriate clothes and footwear, because of the sculpture’s isolated position.
+Visitors are advised to wear appropriate clothing and footwear, because of the sculpture’s isolated position.
 Admission is free and the Coldstones Cut is always open to the public.